07shriyab/Airbnb/README.md

 ## Our focus Problem

-<p align="center"> What are the main factors influencing Airbnb prices in London? </p>
+<p align="center"> What are the most signifcant factors influencing Airbnb prices in London? </p>

 ## Executive Summary